JHarrison21/comp423-course-notes/docs/tutorials/go-setup.md

 ```shell
 go run main.go
 ```
-This should both compile and run the program
+This is one way to both compile and run the program
 ---

 ### 9. **`Use "go build" to Both Build and Run the Program`**

-Run the following:
+Another way to compile and run the program is to run the following:

 ```shell
 go build -o hello-comp423